aptera/falco/readme.md

 ![](icon.png)

-Use this handy dandy script to coordinate driver rotation (in conjunction with a remote meeting tool (like Zoom) and a sweet timer (like Mobster)) to bring your remote mob programming sessions back to life!
+Use this handy dandy script to coordinate driver rotation through git (in conjunction with a remote meeting tool (like Zoom) and a sweet timer (like Mobster)) to bring your remote mob programming sessions back to life!

 ## Install